ChenC2002/ChenChen.github.io/_pages/about.md

 ## News

 - **Feb 2025:** My paper was accepted for publication in Knowledge-Based Systems.
-- **Jun 2024:** I graduated with the Excellent Bachelor Thesis Award.
+- **Jun 2024:** I graduated with the Outstanding Undergraduate Thesis Award.